Welcome to the Actuarial Standards Board

 - reviews and evaluates current and emerging practices;

 - publishes an exposure draft to obtain input from actuaries and other interested parties;

 - considers all comments received; and publishes a final standard or another exposure draft.

 The Board.
 The ASB comprises nine persons representing a broad range of backgrounds and areas of actuarial practice.
 Each ASB member is appointed to a three-year term, with staggered terms.
 No board member is permitted to serve more than two consecutive terms.

-Members of the ASB are appointed by the Council of U.S. Presidents (CUSP) composed of the presidents and presidents-elect of the American Academy of Actuaries, the American Society of Pension Professionals and Actuaries, the Casualty Actuarial Society, the Conference of Consulting Actuaries, and the Society of Actuaries.
-The president of the Academy serves as the chairperson of CUSP.
-CUSP annually appoints the chairperson of the ASB.
+Members of the ASB are appointed by a selection committee composed of the presidents and presidents-elect of the American Academy of Actuaries, the American Society of Pension Professionals and Actuaries, the Casualty Actuarial Society, the Conference of Consulting Actuaries, and the Society of Actuaries.
+The president of the Academy serves as the chairperson of the selection committee, which annually also appoints the chairperson and vice chairpersons of the ASB.